mrange/PushStream6/BLOG.md

     ps (fun v -> s <- f s v; true) |> ignore s

-  // It turns out that if we pipe using |> the F# compiler don't inlines
+  // It turns out that if we pipe using |> the F# compiler don't inline
-  //  the lambdas as we like it to
+  //  the lambdas as we like it to.
   //  So define a more restrictive version of |> that applies function f to a function v
   //  As both f and v are restibted to lambas we can apply InlineIfLambda let inline (|>>) ([<InlineIfLambda>] v : _ -> _) ([<InlineIfLambda>] f : _ -> _) = f v